-This type of destructive force refers to the water run away from the naturally existing water bodies.
+This type of destructive force refers to surface runoff from the naturally existing water bodies.
 The intensity with which the water gets eroded is directly proportional to the gradient of the stream.
 This means that the higher be the gradient or the slope of the stream, the greater will be the rate of erosion.
 Also, the river with more water will cause more erosion.
 Hence, water erosion is proportional to the discharge.

 4. Glacier Erosion

 Glaciers are formed as a result of the deposition of a thick layer of ice and snow over the surface of the earth.
 Glacier erosion occurs when a glacier gets melted down.
-This liquefying of the glacier fills the area, where it existed, with water.
-A number of lakes and valleys get formed due to the moving of glaciers.
+This liquefying of the glacier fills the nearby area with water.
+A number of lakes and valleys get formed due to the movement of glaciers.
 During the ice age, the earth consisted of a large percentage of area that was completely covered with glaciers.
-However, the destructive forces led to the wear tear of glaciers.
+However, the destructive forces led to the wear and tear of glaciers.